syncfusion-content/javascript-docs/js/PivotChart/Relational-Getting-Started.md

 ### Populate PivotChart With Data

-Let us now see how to populate the PivotChart control using a sample JSON data as shown below.
+Let us now see how to populate the pivot chart control using a sample JSON data as shown below.

 {% highlight html %}